bangle-io/nalanda/CONTRIBUTING.md

 ---

-Thank you for contributing to Nalanda!
-Together, we roar. 🚀
+Thank you for contributing to Nalanda!. 🚀